influxdata/telegraf/plugins/secretstores/docker/README.md

   password = "@{docker_secretstore:secret_for_plugin}"
 ```

-See the plugin documentation to find out if the respective plugin option supports secrets.
+To see which plugins and options support secrets, see their respective
+documentation (e.g. `plugins/outputs/influxdb/README.md`).
+If the plugin's
+README has the `Secret-store support` section, it will detail what options
+support secret store usage.

-## Additonal Information
+## Additional Information

 [Docker Secrets in Swarm][2]